ArdanaLabs/dUSD/docs/reasoning/minting-policies-vs-validators.md

 [This approach is based on this article](https://github.com/Plutonomicon/plutonomicon/blob/main/transaction-token-pattern.md)

-## Validators
+## Spending Validators

 Protocol versions are defined by script addresses.
 The dUSD minting policy must check with a config utxo to know which address corresponds to the newest version and can be used for minting.
-The validators must also check the config to know where migrations are valid.
+The spending validators must also check the config to know where migrations are valid.
 For migrations to be possible for vaults which are more than one version behind the configuration must keep a list of addresses, or each protocol needs a new config utxo.
 Vaults need to receive new NFTs to be migrated so that the new protocol can define the migration logic.
 Ideally the old vault also knows the currency symbol for new vault NFTs so it can enforce that this switch occurs otherwise a vault could be lost by transferring without the switch.